 The Railway Inn is a friendly and traditional village pub and has been an established public house in Lower Largo, Fife, since 1749.
-The current owners, Alistair and Oormi, took over in December 2013.
 Situated near the East Neuk section of the Fife Coastal Path, it is a firm favourite with ramblers, dog walkers and locals alike.
+The current owners, Alistair and Oormi Rae, took over in December 2013.

 We nipped in here with for a quick drink after being out for a meal.
 What a little gem!
 The decor was lovely with lots of different, interesting items on display.
 It had a warm, cosy atmosphere and the service was excellent.
 With us were my two little dogs and in no time a member of staff came over with a bowl of water for them.
 It was so thoughtful.
 The beer was judged excellent by my partner, which is praise indeed.
 Compared to our village local, the Railway Inn is a model of how a pub should be run.
 Fabulous!!